eneerge/CIS-Microsoft-Intune-For-Windows-IntuneProfile/README.md

 `Install-Module AzureAD`

 # Known Issues
 - Some configurations require specifying a blank value.
 For example, the "EnableDelegation" setting.
 No user should be allowed this privilege.
 The recommendation is to leave this blank.
 The only way to specify a blank in Intune is to use the cdata option.
 (EG: `<![CDATA[]]>`).
 Configurations that specify a blank may report remediation failure.
+These may be refactored into a separate profile that does not use OMA-URI to prevent these "errors".

 To verify a configuration applied:
 - Open Event Viewer
-- Click View->Show Analytic and Debug Logs
 - Open the log "Application and Services Logs"\Microsoft\Windows\DeviceManagement-Enterprise-Diagnostics-Provider\Admin
 - Review any entries with "Error"
   - Ignore event id 2545 (checkNewInstanceData) - this appears to be an Intune bug.
 See https://answers.microsoft.com/en-us/windows/forum/all/event-2545-microsoft-windows-devicemanagement/a7e0f8e9-685f-44d8-be69-58fd1f8a716e